+- Head of government removal

 - Cabinet removal

-- Head of government removal

 - Attorney general

+- Attorney general

 - Cabinet removal

 - Head of government removal

-- Attorney general

 The House of Representatives shall have the right to refer the Ministers to the Attorney General along with stating the justifying reasons.
 The decision of referral shall not be issued except by the majority of the members of whom the House of Representatives is composed.